getBoolean/shu_epub/PROTOTYPE.md

 	final List<int> bytes;
 	/// null if the book has not been opened EpubLocation? currentLocation;
-	// `EpubLocationList` is a list with utility methods that are specific to `EpubJump`.
+	// `EpubLocationList` is a list with utility methods that are specific to `EpubLocation`.
 It acts similar to a stack EpubLocationList priorLocations = [];
 	EpubLocationList forwardLocations = [];
 	EpubReadingProgress readingProgress = EpubReadingProgress();